ehmatthes/sitka_irg_realtime/my_docs/running_locally.md

 $ python refresh_data.py
 ```

+Keep in mind this hits the USGS data source.
+If you are working on a visualization and don't need actual fresh data, please set `USE_FRESH_DATA=False`.

 ## Open questions

 - Current data is flat and uninteresting.
 How do I see what the project would look like during a critical or near-critical event?